Ahmed-log11/face-to-morse-game/README.md

 Open the link provided in Terminal 2 (usually http://localhost:5173) to play.

-#🛡️ GitHub Safety Rules
-To make sure the game stays playable at all times:

-Create a Branch: Before you start a task, create your own "workspace": git checkout -b [your-name]-[task-name] (Example: git checkout -b ahmad-ui-fix)
+# 🛡️ Team Workflow: Using Branches
+To prevent breaking the game for everyone, do not push directly to the main branch.
+Instead, everyone will work on their own "Branch" (a private copy of the code).

+1. Create your Branch (Do this for every new task) Before you start coding a new feature, open your terminal and type:
+- Get the latest code first
+git pull origin main
+- Create and switch to your new branch
+Name it like: name/task (e.g., ahmad/morse-logic or sara/ui-score)
+git checkout -b your-name/task-name
+2. Save & Push your Branch
+As you work, save your progress to GitHub so the team can see it:
+- git add .
+- git commit -m "Explain what you did here"
-Push to your Branch: When saving, use: git push origin [your-branch-name]
+- git push origin your-name/task-name

 The Merge: Once your feature is working perfectly, tell the Team Lead.
 We will merge your branch into the main code together.